hzh0292/learngit/readme.md

 ## Git is free software disributed under the GPL.
 ## Creating a new branch is quick and simple.
 ## Branch management.
+### This new branch will be pushed to the remote repository.